kynan/pdesoft2014/slides.md

 ???

 PyOP2 architecture shown in this diagram:
-* provides an API to the user (which may be another program, e.g. Firedrake)
+* Provides unified API to the user (which may be another program, e.g. Firedrake)
-* declare data types, exectute parallel loops (dynamic construct)
+* Declare data types, exectute parallel loops (dynamic construct)
 * PyOP2 runtime schedules computation efficiently (colouring avoids data races)
 * code generated and JIT compiled at runtime for different backends
+* kernels executed over the mesh in native code
 * CPU JIT: shell out to compiler to compile generated kernel + marshalling code
 * use ctypes to load the compiled shared object
-* No OpenCL and CUDA results this time (focussing on FEM features)
+* 3rd party libraries (CPU: PETSc, GPU: Cusp) for sparse matrices, linear solvers

 ---